jasonsbarr/SimplyJavaScript/README.md

 -   What is computer science?
     -   Computation
-    -   Applied mathematics and theoretical CS
+    -   Theoretical CS as applied mathematics
     -   CS as engineering
     -   The 3 big questions
         -   What can we compute?